lopesa/roast_log_build/README.md

 ####install node dependencies
 	npm install

+####install vendor dependencies
+	bower install

+####the rest of this setup is only if you are going to process scss files
+css files are inlcuded so feel free to just use them instead

-####basic ruby setup (for Compass and Susy) ignore if you have already
+basic ruby setup (for Compass and Susy) ignore if you have already

 	update ruby
 	gem update --system

 install the ruby package manager "bundler"

 	sudo gem install bundle

 ####install ruby dependencies from config.rb file
 	bundle install

 ####watch for changes to to scss files to signal new rewrites to css files
-css files are inlcuded so feel free to just use them, although they may be out of date

 	compass watch

-####install vendor dependencies
-	bower install

 ##TO DO